Ninshubur: Worship

-There is also evidence for creation of cult statues and votive offerings dedicated to Ninshubur from various locations in the Early Dynastic period already.
+There is evidence for creation of cult statues and votive offerings dedicated to Ninshubur from various locations in the Early Dynastic period already.
 Due to her intercessory role, she was popular in the sphere of personal worship, for example as a family deity.
 She was also among the deities invoked in theophoric names in many periods.
-Sometimes her title sukkal anna, written with a dingir sign in front of it like theonyms, was used in them too.

 Akkil, Uruk and Badtibira

-Akkil, where Ninshubur was associated with Inanna, was considered her primary cult center.
-Nin-Akkil ("lady of Akkil"), a name found in documents from the Early Dynastic period and from the reign of Third Dynasty of Ur, likely refers to her.
+Akkil, where Ninshubur was worshiped as an attendant of Inanna, was considered her primary cult center.
 She is the goddess of this location in the Temple Hymns, though Walther Sallaberger notes that she can be considered one of the members of a group of deities associated with Uruk in this context nonetheless, similar to Dumuzi and Ningirima.
-Frans Wiggermann is uncertain if Akkil should be interpreted as a town or as a temple, and favors the latter interpretation due to lack of references to it in economic texts, but Joan Goodnick Westenholz in a more recent publication concludes it was a town located close to Bad-tibira.
-Ninshubur's temple located in that settlement was E-(a)akkil, whose name has been translated as "house of lamentation" by Andrew R. George.
-The city is to be distinguished from a temple of Papsukkal in Kish also known as Akkil, and a from a sanctuary of Manungal, the goddess of prisons, also bearing such a name.
+Frans Wiggermann is uncertain if Akkil should be interpreted as a town or as a temple, and favors the latter interpretation due to lack of references to it in economic texts.
+Joan Goodnick Westenholz in a more recent publication instead concluded it was a town located close to Bad-tibira.
+Ninshubur's temple located in that settlement was E-(a)akkil, whose ceremonial name has been translated as "house of lamentation" by Andrew R. George.
+The city is to be distinguished from a temple of Papsukkal in Kish also known as Akkil, and from a sanctuary of Manungal, the goddess of prisons, also bearing such a name.
 A number of objects dedicated to "Ninshubur of Akkil" are known, including artifacts from the Early Dynastic period and a vessel inscribed by a sanga priests of Inanna from Uruk in the Ur III period.
+Some of the former have been dedicated to her by an individual Ur-Akkilla, who was presumably particularly devoted to her, as reflected by his own name, as well as the name of his daughter Gan-Šubur.